pozil/sfdc-ui-tree/README.md

 # Salesforce Lightning Tree Component

-**WARNING:** this tree component will be soon be deprectated.<br/>
+**WARNING:** this tree component is deprectated.<br/>
-It wil be replaced by the official built-in <a href="https://developer.salesforce.com/docs/atlas.en-us.210.0.lightning.meta/lightning/aura_compref_lightning_tree.htm">lightning:tree</a> component in Winter '18 (Safe Harbor).
+It is replaced by the official built-in <a href="https://developer.salesforce.com/docs/atlas.en-us.210.0.lightning.meta/lightning/aura_compref_lightning_tree.htm">lightning:tree</a> component in Winter '18.

 **Table of Content**